GewelsJI/PNS-Net/README.md

 ### 2.1.
 Introduction

 Existing video polyp segmentation (VPS) models typically employ convolutional neural networks (CNNs) to extract features.
-However, due to their limited receptive fields, CNNs can not fully exploit the global temporal and spatial information in successive video frames, resulting in false positive segmentation results.
+However, due to their limited receptive fields, CNNs can not fully exploit the global temporal and spatial information in successive video frames, resulting in false-positive segmentation results.
 In this paper, we propose the novel PNS-Net (Progressively Normalized Self-attention Network), which can efficiently learn representations from polyp videos with real-time speed (~140fps) on a single RTX 2080 GPU and no post-processing.

 Our PNS-Net is based solely on a basic normalized self-attention block, dispensing with recurrence and CNNs entirely.
 Experiments on challenging VPS datasets demonstrate that the proposed PNS-Net achieves state-of-the-art performance.
-We also conduct extensive experiments to study the effectiveness of the channel split, soft-ttention, and progressive learning strategy.
+We also conduct extensive experiments to study the effectiveness of the channel split, soft-attention, and progressive learning strategy.
 We find that our PNS-Net works well under different settings, making it a promising solution to the VPS task.

 ### 2.2.
 Framework Overview